Saint Petersburg: Waterways

 The city is also served by passenger and cargo seaports in the Neva Bay of the Gulf of Finland, Baltic Sea, the river port higher up the Neva and tens of smaller passenger stations on both banks of the Neva river.
-It is a terminus of both the Volga-Baltic and White Sea-Baltic waterways.
+It is a terminus of both the Volga–Baltic and White Sea–Baltic waterways.

 The first high bridge that does not need to be drawn, the 2824 m Big Obukhovsky Bridge opened in 2004.
 Meteor hydrofoils link the city centre to the coastal towns of Kronstadt and Shlisselburg from May through October.
-In the warmer months many smaller boats and water-taxis navigate the city's canals.
+In the warmer months, many smaller boats and water-taxis navigate the city's canals.

 The shipping company St. Peter Line operates two ferries that sail from Helsinki to Saint Petersburg and from Stockholm to Saint Petersburg.

 Rail

 The city is the final destination for a web of intercity and suburban railways, served by five different railway terminals (Baltiysky, Finlyandsky, Ladozhsky, Moskovsky and Vitebsky), as well as dozens of non-terminal railway stations within the federal subject.
-Saint Petersburg has international railway connections to Helsinki, Finland, Berlin, Germany, and many former republics of the USSR.
-The Helsinki railway, built in 1870 and 443 km long, has trains running five times a day, in a journey lasting about three and a half hours with the Allegro train.
+Saint Petersburg has international railway connections to Helsinki, Finland; Berlin, Germany; and many former republics of the USSR.
+The Helsinki railway, built in 1870 and 443 km long, had until 2022 trains running five times a day, in a journey lasting about three and a half hours with the Allegro train.

-The Moscow – Saint Petersburg Railway opened in 1851, and is 651 km long; the commute to Moscow now requires from three and a half to nine hours.
+The Moscow–Saint Petersburg Railway opened in 1851, and is 651 km long; the commute to Moscow now requires from three and a half to nine hours.